brandonrobertz/autoscrape-py/README.md

         By default, AutoScrape saves the stylesheets associated with a scraped page.
 To save storage, you can disable this functionality by using this option.

-EXAMPLES

-./scrape.py \
-  --form-match "first name" \
-  --input "i:0:firstname,i:1:lastname" \
-  --next-match "next page" \
-  --output "firstname_lastname_scrape" \
-  [BASEURL]

-In the above example, the scraper will crawl until it finds a form that contains the text "first name".
-At that point, it will type "firstname" in the first text input box and "lastname" into the second input box, then submits the form.
-Then it will wait for the submission to be completed/loaded and will continue clicking on buttons/links containing "next page" until there are no more.
-All data found during the scrape will be saved to the ./firstname_lastname_scrape directory.
 ```

 ## Setup Containerized API Version